cloudfoundry/noisy-neighbor-nozzle/README.md

 rates from the accumulator every minute and report the top 50 noisiest applications to [Datadog][datadog]

+The deployer is a tool that CF pushes the nozzle and accumulator.
+It requires the [Cloud Foundry CLI][cf-cli].

-The cli-plugin is a [CloudFoundry CLI][cf-cli] plugin that can be used to query the accumulator for the top 10 log producers.
+The cli-plugin is a [Cloud Foundry CLI][cf-cli] plugin that can be used to query the accumulator for the top 10 log producers.

 ## Scaling